poult-lab/daily-word/english_words_ learning.md

 [verb] (informal) (of a person) He is foaming with rage over some decisions.

 "to have or produce a mass of small bubbles;to be very angry"

+04.post [pəʊst]

+[noun] I'll send the original to you by post.

+"the official system used for sending and delivering letters, packages, etc."

+[n] She had earlier resigned her post as President Menem's assistant...

+"A **post** in a company or organization is a job or official position in it, usually one that involves responsibility."

+[verb] {~ sth (off) (to sb) | ~ sb sth}  Have you posted off your order yet?

+"to send a letter, etc. to sb by post/mail"

+05.post off /poʊst ɔːf/

+[v] "To send away through the postal service; to mail."